 A technical merit review panel will carefully evaluate applications against the selection criteria to determine the merit of applications.
 These criteria are based on the policy goals, priorities, and emphases set forth in this FOA.
 Up to 100 points may be awarded to an applicant, depending on the quality of the responses provided.
 The final scores (which may include the mathematical normalization of review panels) will serve as the primary basis for selection of applications for funding.
 The panel results are advisory in nature and not binding on the Grant Officer.
-The Grant Officer reserves the right to make selections based solely on the final scores or to take into consideration other relevant factors when applicable.
-Such factors may include the geographic distribution of funds, availability of funds and other relevant factors.
+The Grant Officer reserves the right to make selections based solely on the final scores or to take into consideration of funds, availability of funds, and other relevant factors.
 The Grant Officer may consider any information that comes to their attention.